Apply for Aid

 Note: Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used by the school to calculate the amount of financial aid you are eligible to receive.

 Some FAFSA applications are selected for a process called verification.
 If your FAFSA has been selected for verification, Schoolcraft College will email you at your SC mail.

 Approximately 1 out of every 3 FAFSA filers are selected for verification.
 During this process, the college collects documentation from applicants to check the accuracy of the FAFSA application.
-If selected, documents will be requested through WebAdvisor and available at Forms.
+If selected, documents will be requested through WebAdvisor and available at on our forms web page.

 Please do not submit any documents to our office that are not specifically requested.

 Contact the Financial Aid Office at 734-462-4433 or email@example.com